 We applied the proposed algorithms to show shaping gain for high cardinality 2- and 4- dimensional constellations, to generate geometrically shaped constellations, with up to 8192 constellation points.
 An 8192-ary constellation achieving a GMI with a gap of just 0.06 bit/2D to the AWGN channel capacity was designed, with the gains in mutual information verified using a simulation of a nonlinear optical fibre communication system, exhibiting shaping gains in both the linear and nonlinear regimes.

-Although the focus herein is optical communication systems, the same approach can be applied more generally to other types of communication systems.
-While undoubtedly useful for optical communications, these results can be applied to the design and optimisation of a wide range of transmission systems operating in linear- and nonlinear regimes.
+Although the focus of this paper is on optical communications, the same approach can be applied more generally to design and optimise a wide range of other communication systems operating in the linear and nonlinear regimes.

 \appendices